ai-cfia/api-test/finesse/FINESSE_USAGE.md

 ### XLSX Converter to JSON 📄

 This script converts data from an Excel file (.xlsx) into JSON format.
 It is used for questions generated created by non-developers.
-It is more readable an excel than a json file.
+Excel files are easier to read than JSON files.

 ### Usage